DynaPlex/DynaPlex/readme.md

 ```
 **Note**: A sample environment file `python/environment.yml` is provided.

-After setting up the environment, compiled Python bindings will allow you to execute Python scripts.
+After setting up the environment, and compilng the bindings, Python bindings will allow you to execute Python scripts.

+## Adding Models

+Detailed instructions on how to add new models or elements to the project can be found [here](docs/adding-models.md).